20 Aug How stress damages your organisation

 Now, these stressful situations might well be described as low-grade but the problem with them is that they are also widely prevalent.
 It might be more true to say that in the usual business environment they seem interminable.

 Even low-grade stress diminishes our ability to think rationally

 There is a real downside to the regular experience of low-grade stress.

 Stress affects us across a wide spectrum.
-So although we might not be confronted with terrifying life-threatening events at work, the stressors that we actually experience have the effect of gradually or progressively shutting down our ability to have access to our frontal cortex.
+Now it may be that terrifying threatening events are mercifully rare at work.
+However, the stressors that we actually experience, gradually or progressively shut down our ability to access our frontal cortex.
 In this way even low-grade stress progressively shuts down our ability to think rationally, use our long-term memory, use our imaginations, negotiate diplomatically and so on.

-In other words, in a low-grade stress situation our intellectual and emotional performance is significantly impaired to the detriment of both the organisation and ourselves.
+In other words, a low-grade stress situation significantly impairs our intellectual and emotional performance.
+It is this loss of performance that is so detrimental to both the organisation and ourselves.

 Long-term low-grade stress builds up a toxic residue of stress hormones in our system